London Broil Marinade

 London broil gets its name because it’s usually broiled.
 Broiling gives it a crispy crust while allowing just enough time for the steak to cook internally, too.
 We also suggest this method for marinated London broil, and we’ve included a recipe below if you’d like to try it for yourself.

-Another benefit of broiling marinated London broil is that it’s quick.
+Another benefit of broiling is that it’s quick.
 You can usually cook it in about 10-15 minutes, making it an ideal choice for busy weeknight dinners.

 London Broil Marinade Recipe